speedfuns/botw/MasterSwordAndDungeons.md

 Get the **Heart Container** after the fight.

-After obtaining **Urbosa's Fury**, warp to Wahgo Katta.
+After obtaining **Urbosa's Fury**, warp to Oman Au.

 ### Wetlands Area

-Go to Riverside Stable and take out your horse.
-> Optional: Pick up the axe if you need it.

-Cross the river leading to Hila Rao using Cryonis, shield jump over the flowers to get inside the shrine and complete **Drifting**. `(14,15/24)`
+Perform a Stasis Launch with a metal box to the forest area near Lake Kolomo.

+Height Launch to Wahgo Katta and complete **Metal Connections**. `(14/24)`

+> Optional: After this shrine, the fastest way to cross the Wetlands is by performing several continuous launches.
+If you want a safer way to do this section, get your horse (needs to be registered) from the stable and try to follow the shrine route without all the launches.
+Doing it this way loses about 90 seconds over the optimal way.

+Height Launch to Hila Rao, making sure to not land on the flowers.
+Complete **Drifting**. `(15/24)`

-Shield jump over the flowers and get back to your horse, ride until you see the Kaya Wan shrine on the other side of the river and use Cryonis to cross it, complete **Shields from Water** `(15,16/24)`
+Shield jump over the flowers again and Height Launch north keeping yourself on the left side of the river [[Video](https://twitter.com/JKTKops/status/953481330251059200)].

+Rocket Launch towards Kaya Wan [[Video](https://twitter.com/JKTKops/status/953481820158308352)] and complete **Shields from Water**. `(16/24)`

 Go to the Wetlands Stable and talk to Beedle.
 Buy **3 Hot-Footed Frogs**.
-> Optional: Talk to Beedle again to receive an **Ancient Arrow** for use during the escort.
+> Optional: Talk to Beedle again to receive an **Ancient Arrow** to use during the escort.

 Cook 1 Hightail Lizard, 3 Hot-Frooted Frogs and 1 Ancient Core to get a **Lvl.
 3 Hasty Elixir**.

-\* Ride to the Daka Tuss Shrine and complete **Sunken Scoop**. `(16/24)`

-Cross the last bridge using your favorite strat (remember to bring the horse!).
+Get the **Woodcutter Axe**.

+Perform a Height Launch towards the Wetlands.

+Perform a regular Stasis Launch and pop the Speed Potion immediately after landing, grab **4 Fleet-Lotus Seeds** near the landing area.

+Perform a Height Launch towards the west side of the wooden encampment.

-Get near the Soh Kofi Shrine, hop off your horse, drink the speed elixir and complete **A Minor Test of Strength** using the Great Eagle Bow and 4 Shock Arrows. `(17/24)`
+Perform a Rocket Launch in the direction of Soh Kofi, complete **A Minor Test of Strenght** using the Great Eagle Bow and Shock Arrows. `(17/24)`

-Get on your horse and continue along the road.
+Run along the path in the direction to Death Mountain, stopping near the broken wooden structure.

 You can either perform a Stasis Launch using one of the trees or just glide to the Tah Muhl Shrine (it's hidden behind a arch-shaped rock formation).
 Complete **Passing the Flame**. `(18/24)`

 ### Eldin Region

 Head directly to the Foothill Stable.
 Buy at least **1 Fireproof Elixir** from the woman near the cooking pot.
 > Note: You can buy more Elixirs if you don't plan on buying an extra Flamebreaker piece on Goron City but want to take a safer a route during the Abandoned North Mines and the Vah Rudania fight.

-Enter the Mo'a Keet Shrine and complete **Metal Makes a Path**. `(19/24)`
+Cook the 4 Fleet-Lotus Seeds to get a **Lvl.
+3 Speed Meal**.

+Run up to Mo'a Keet but only activate it.

-Either glide to or perform a Stasis Launch (using a tree near the stable) to the Sah Dahaj Shrine, complete **Power of Fire**.`(20/24)`
+Either glide to or perform a Stasis Launch (using a tree near the stable) to the Sah Dahaj Shrine, complete **Power of Fire**.`(19/24)`
-> Optional: Get the **Double Axe** first.
+> Optional: Get the **Double Axe** near the trees in the stable first.

 Climb the mountain on your left side and head to the withered trees on the other side of the Boko Base.

 Perform a Rocket Launch using one of the 3 trees to get to cross the gap between the mountains.

-Use the Fireproof Elixir and climb the mountains (using all 3 Gale charges) until you get to Daqa Koh Shrine, complete **Stalled Flight**. `(21/24)`
+Use the Fireproof Elixir and climb the mountains (using all 3 Gale charges) until you get to Daqa Koh Shrine, complete **Stalled Flight**. `(20/24)`

 Glide into Goron City, be careful with the falling fire rocks.

-Go to the equipment store and buy the **Flamebreaker Boots** (700 Rupees).
+Go to the equipment store and buy the **Flamebreaker Boots** (700 Rupees), equip it afterwards.
 > Optional: Buy also the Flamebreaker Armor for safety if you have enough money (600 rupees).

 Talk to Bludo to activate the Vah Rudania quest.